codeurjc/SquirrelDrey/README.md

 #### Scalability
 In terms of **scalability**, Apache Flink has a very important restriction: the parallelism must be declared on the cluster configuration or on the pipeline code.
 This means that when any node is dynamically added to the cluster, a whole reset of the cluster and re-configuration is needed for the new node to be fully exploited.
 This is supposed in a AWS scenario using a cluster made up of simple EC2 machines.
 That being said, Amazon offers a service called EMR (Elastic MapReduce) that can be used along Apache Flink and suitable for (returning to what has been said before) some specific kind of algorithms.
 SquirrelDrey behaviour makes scalability pretty easy: since nodes simply poll from the distributed queue, a new node will start polling when launched.
 Nobody cares about configuring parallelism: nodes are configured by default to accept as many tasks as cores to maximize performance and CPU usage.
 The only difference to other nodes is that maybe the task that one of them was going to poll can now be taken by the new node.

+As a final thought, both Hazelcast and Apache offer opposite frameworks: Apache Ignite is very similar to Hazelcast IMDG, and Hazelcast Jet is very similar to Apache Flink.